Henry Bartle Frere: Memorials

 Frere was the founder and first president of the Royal Society of South Africa 1877.

 Frere Hall in Karachi was built in his honour.
 The city also named a road, street and town after him.
 Karachi Grammar School's Frere House is named after him.
 In 1888, the Prince of Wales unveiled a statue of Frere on the Thames embankment.
 Mount Bartle Frere (1622m), the highest mountain in Queensland, Australia, is named after him, as is a boarding house at Haileybury.
 A road in Parktown, Johannesburg, is also named after him.
 (Frere Road was also the home of Nadine Gordimer, the Nobel Prize-winning author).
 In Durban, two roads honour him: Frere Road which later transforms into Bartle Road.
 Freretown, a district of the Kenyan city of Mombasa, is also named after him.
 Mount Frere (Now known as KwaBhaca) in the Eastern Cape also was named after him in the 19th century.

 Memorial to Sir Bartle Frere in the Cape Lantern newspaper.

 The botanist, N. A. Dalzell (1864) named the plant genus Frerea to commemorate H. B. Frere.
 It is a monotypic plant genus known by a single species, viz.
 Frerea indica Dalzell.
 Dalzell stated "Sir H. B. E. Frere, not only as a mark of esteem and respect, but also because he always has been the enlightened encourager and promoter of scientific researches in India, and is himself a close observer of nature."
+This species is now called Boucerosia frerei (G.D.
+Rowley) Meve & Liede (2002).